 4.522223 Quorum.
 A quorum for the transaction of committee business shall consist of a majority of the voting members of that committee.

 4.522224 Voting.
 The names and votes of members shall be recorded on an action taken by a committee if the action is on an ordinance, resolution, payment of claims, adoption of budget, or appointment or election of an officer.
-Upon the demand of one-third of the members of a committee present, a roll call vote on other questions shall be ordered and recorded by the chairperson or presiding officer of the committee or his designee.
+Upon the demand of one‑third of the members of a committee present, a roll call vote on other questions shall be ordered and recorded by the Chair or presiding officer of the committee or his designee.

 4.522225 Parliamentary Authority.
 Robert’s Rules of Order, Latest Revised Edition, shall govern all procedural questions not covered by these rules in Section 4.52 or by a committee’s own officially adopted rules of procedure.
-Copies of committee rules must be filed with the county clerk and the Board Chairperson immediately following their adoption.
+Copies of committee rules must be filed with the county clerk and the Board Chair immediately following their adoption.

 4.522226 Organization Meetings.
 All county committees including special committees shall hold organization meetings at least every two (2) years during their first meeting in the calendar year, unless otherwise designated by law, at which time they shall elect officers.
-Notification of officers elected shall be given promptly in writing by the secretary to the County Clerk and County Board Chairperson.
+Notification of officers elected shall be given promptly in writing by the secretary to the County Clerk and County Board Chair.